mhoudeib/dt-core/README.md

 This control law required the tuning of two gains to work properly in real conditions.

-This decoupled control scheme allows smooth execution of complex intersection maneuvers : contentReference[oaicite:4]{index=4}.
+This decoupled control scheme allows smooth execution of complex intersection maneuvers.

 ---